godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Drowsiness
 			- Manablight
 	- Traits
+		- Attribute Traits
 			- Lethality: A measure of a Behemoth's physical damage potential.
 				- Savagery: A measure of how brutal a Behemoth is; their raw physical strength.
 				- Decisiveness: A measure of how ruthless a Behemoth is; their raw speed.
-			- Endurance: A measure of how persistent a Behemoth u
+				- Endurance: A measure of how persistent a Behemoth is; their raw fortitude.
 			- Strategy: A measure of a Behemoth's ability to plan.
-			- Patience:
+				- Patience: A measure of a Behemoth's observation and ambush ability.
-			- Pursuit:
-			- Adaptation:
+				- Pursuit: A measure of a Behemoth's mental persistence and hunting focus.
+				- Adaptation: A measure of how well a Behemoth can change to new threats.
 			- Instinct: A measure of a Behemoth's natural urges.
+				- Destruction: A measure of a Behemoth's drive to destroy things.
+				- Creation:  A measure of a Behemoth's drive to create.
+				- Survival: A measure of a Behemoth's drive to thwart death.
+			- Derived Traits
+				- Health
-			- Destruction
+				- Stamina
-			- Creation
+				- Mana
-			- Survival
+				- Move
 	- Abilities
 		- Behaviors
 		- Biology